ShipHawk/shiphawk-ruby/README.md

 origin_address      = ShipHawk::Api::Addresses.search(q: '90210').first['address']
 destination_address = ShipHawk::Api::Addresses.search(q: '92115').first['address']
 ```
-**Note**: If you haven't added any addresses to your address book yet, you won't be able use our address search end point.
-You can create one manually like so.
-Once you've booked your shipment, this address will be added to your address book and become searchable.
+**Special Note**: If you haven't added any addresses to your address book yet, you won't be able use our address search end point.
+You can create your addresses manually(see below).
+Once you've booked your shipment, each address(destination & origin) will be added to your address book and become searchable.
 ```ruby
 destination_address = {
   "first_name"=>"Biff",